abiaog/BarbaGUI/README.md

 # BarbaGUI
-A lightweight GUI framework used for "drawing" graphic controls from scratch.
+A lightweight GUI framework used for "drawing" graphic user interface from scratch.

 The name "BarbaGUI" comes from a famous cartoon [Barbapapa](http://www.barbapapa.com/the-barbapa-family-en/).
 Barbapapa can take any form and he is good at shape shifting.